Stephen J Murphy

 Mr. Murphy handles a wide range of cases including labor law and construction accidents, tractor trailer and truck collisions, wrongful death, premises liability, medical malpractice and motor vehicle cases.

-With just eight (8) years in civil practice, Mr. Murphy already has an extremely impressive body of work, regularly returning verdicts and settlements in excess of a million dollars.
-He has amassed well over $100,000,000 in results for his clients during that time period.
+With slightly more than eight years in civil practice, Mr. Murphy already has an extremely impressive body of work, regularly returning verdicts and settlements in excess of a million dollars.
+He has amassed over $150,000,000 in results for his clients during that time period, including $40,000,000 in 2013.
 Mr. Murphy is an attorney that members of the bar frequently consult with on trial matters and refer their most significant cases to.

 Mr. Murphy, along with his colleague Daniel O'Toole, persuaded a Suffolk County jury to return a record-setting verdict of $32,756,156 on behalf of a 60 year-old man in a traumatic brain injury case.
 The verdict, covered extensively by the local media, is the largest negligence verdict ever in Long Island and was featured in a cable television documentary entitled "The Good Samaritan."
 In addition, the result was also recognized by the New York Law Journal as the second highest negligence verdict in New York State for 2007 and one of the top 100 verdicts that year for the entire United States.
-Recently, Mr. Murphy and his colleague David Scher, successfully negotiated a $5,500,000 settlement for an injured electrician that sustained a traumatic brain injury after falling from an extension ladder.
+Recently, Mr. Murphy and his colleague David Scher, successfully negotiated settlements for $8,800,000 in a pedestrian accident case and $5,500,000 for an injured electrician that sustained a traumatic brain injury after falling from an extension ladder.

 Mr. Murphy has also successfully negotiated a $15,500,000 settlement on behalf of an injured client.
 In Queens county, Mr. Murphy recently convinced a jury to return a verdict of $5,585,000 for an undocumented worker that sustained back and wrist injuries in a construction accident.
 Mr. Murphy also secured $3,925,000 for an injured worker that tried to help a truck driver that was stuck at a railroad crossing.
 The truck was struck by a locomotive, resulting in serious orthopedic injuries to the plaintiff.